Los Angeles Philharmonic: 1933–1950: Harvey Mudd rescues orchestra

 Otto Klemperer became Music Director in 1933, part of the large group of German emigrants fleeing Nazi Germany.
-He conducted many LA Phil premieres, and introduced Los Angeles audiences to important new works by Igor Stravinsky and Arnold Schoenberg.
+He conducted many LA Phil premieres, and introduced Los Angeles audiences to new works by Igor Stravinsky and Arnold Schoenberg.
 The orchestra responded well to his leadership, but Klemperer had a difficult time adjusting to Southern California, a situation exacerbated by repeated manic-depressive episodes.

-Things were further complicated when founder William Andrews Clark died without leaving the orchestra an endowment.
-The newly formed Southern California Symphony Association was created with the goal to stabilize the orchestra's funding, with the association's president, Harvey Mudd, stepping up to personally guarantee Klemperer's salary.
+The situation grew more challenging when founder William Andrews Clark died without leaving the orchestra an endowment.
+The newly formed Southern California Symphony Association was created with the goal of stabilizing the orchestra's funding, with the association's president, Harvey Mudd, stepping up to personally guarantee Klemperer's salary.
 The Philharmonic's concerts at the Hollywood Bowl also brought in much needed revenue.
-With that, the orchestra managed to make it through the worst of the Great Depression years still intact.
+As a result, the orchestra navigated the challenges of the Great Depression and remained intact.

-Then, after completing the 1939 summer season at the Hollywood Bowl, Klemperer was visiting Boston and was incorrectly diagnosed with a brain tumor, and the subsequent brain surgery left him partially paralyzed.
+After completing the 1939 summer season at the Hollywood Bowl, Klemperer visited Boston, where he was diagnosed with an acoustic neuroma.
+Brain surgery left him partially paralyzed in the face and with impaired hearing in his right ear.
 He went into a depressive state and was institutionalized.
 When he escaped, The New York Times ran a cover story declaring him missing.
 After he was found in New Jersey, a picture of him behind bars was printed in the New York Herald Tribune.
 He subsequently lost the post of Music Director, though he still would occasionally conduct the Philharmonic.
-He led some important concerts, such as the orchestra's premiere performance of Stravinsky's Symphony in Three Movements in 1946.
+He led some notable concerts, including the orchestra's premiere performance of Stravinsky's Symphony in Three Movements in 1946.

 John Barbirolli was offered the position of Music Director after his contract with the New York Philharmonic expired in 1942.
 He declined the offer and chose to return to England instead.
 The following year, Alfred Wallenstein was chosen by Mudd to lead the orchestra.
 The former principal cellist of the New York Philharmonic, he had been the youngest member of the Los Angeles Philharmonic when it was founded in 1919.
 He turned to conducting at the suggestion of Arturo Toscanini.
 He had conducted the L.A.
 Philharmonic at the Hollywood Bowl on a number of occasions and, in 1943, took over as Music Director.
 Among the highlights of Wallenstein's tenure were recordings of concertos with fellow Angelenos, Jascha Heifetz and Arthur Rubinstein.